 - Initiated by the student (using the Withdrawal form)

 - Have all necessary signatures (as indicated on the form)

-Students who withdraw from all courses for the semester should do so in person through the University Student Records Office.
+Students who withdraw from all courses for the semester should do through the University Student Records Office.
 However, students who are unable to come in person may submit an e-mail using their NMSU e-mail account to firstname.lastname@example.org.
 Students who leave without following the official procedure are graded appropriately by the instructor.

 Applicable dates for the last day to withdrawal are published on the approved university academic calendar or under important dates at: http://registration.nmsu.edu.

 A student who withdraws from all classes for the semester will retain access to their NMSU account per current policy but will lose access to other services and privileges available to enrolled students.

 Financial information concerning drops and withdrawals can be found at https://uar.nmsu.edu/refunds/withdrawals.html.
 Financial Aid Recipients should contact University Financial Aid and Scholarship Services before withdrawing.
 Students receiving funds awarded by the University Financial Aid and Scholarship Services should be aware of policies regarding withdrawal from the University.

 The Federal Higher Education Act requires the University to calculate a Return of Federal Student Aid Funds for students who withdraw (officially or unofficially) from all classes on or before the 60 percent attendance point in the semester.
 Using a pro-rata schedule, the percentage of the semester attended is used to calculate the amount of the student’s earned versus unearned Federal student aid funds.
 The unearned portion of Federal student aid funds will be returned to the appropriate aid program(s).
 Students withdrawing from classes are responsible for payment of any balance due after the required return of Federal student aid funds.